mekomsolutions/openmrs-cd/readme/node-scripts/README.md

-## Developing Node JS scripts for the OpenMRS CD
+## Developing Node JS scripts for OCD3

 ### Code Structure
 **Remark:** This part of the dev. guide will keep evolving.
 It might thus be out-of-date at a given point in time.